 It is always a pleasure when a photographer comes to spend time with the students who are going through our photography program.
-This past week, 23rd and 24th October, we had Sarah Sunday, a 21-year-old budding documentary photographer who went through the Photo Start program while attending a Girls’ Leadership Incubator Program at Akili Dada in 2018, come to visit.
+On 23rd and 24th October, 2019, we had the honor of hosting Sarah Sunday, a 21-year-old budding documentary photographer who went through the Photo Start program while attending a Girls’ Leadership Incubator Program at Akili Dada .

-Sarah serves as a great example of just what children can achieve given the right opportunities, regardless of their background or financial situation.
-We wish her well and look forward to having her visit us again.
+She serves as a great example of just what children can achieve given the right opportunities, regardless of their background or financial situation.
+We wish her well and look forward to her next visit.